adri-standard/adri/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

+## Contributing Templates

+Templates are a crucial part of ADRI's value proposition.
+They define standardized data quality requirements for specific use cases and industries.

+For detailed guidance on creating and contributing templates, see our dedicated **[Template Contribution Guide](docs/CONTRIBUTING_TEMPLATES.md)**.

+### Quick Template Contribution

+1. Browse existing templates in `adri/templates/catalog/`
+2. Copy a similar template as your starting point
+3. Customize for your use case
+4. Test with real data
+5. Submit a PR with your template

+Templates help the entire community by establishing industry standards for agent-ready data.

 ## Questions?

 Feel free to contact the project maintainers if you have any questions or need further clarification.